Phentermine: Medical uses

 Phentermine is used for a short period of time to promote weight loss, if exercise and calorie reduction are not sufficient, and in addition to exercise and calorie reduction.

 Phentermine is approved for up to 12 weeks of use and most weight loss occurs in the first weeks.
 However, significant loss continues through the sixth month and has been shown to continue at a slower rate through the ninth month.

 Contraindications

+Use is not recommended during pregnancy or breastfeeding, or with selective serotonin reuptake inhibitors (SSRIs) or monoamine oxidase inhibitors (MAOIs).

 Phentermine is contraindicated for users who: